FaarisKhairrudin/SQL-Data-Warehouse-Project/README.md

 # Data Warehouse and Analytics Project (Gold Layer Development)
-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to my **Data Warehouse and Analytics Project** repository! 🚀

 This project aims to build a **modern data warehouse** using SQL Server, focusing on **ETL (Extract, Transform, Load) processes**, **data modeling**, and **analytics** to support data-driven decision-making.